Risk triggers

 Most program problems are easy to fix at quote and very hard to fix at claim.
 A renewal that auto-rolls in 14 days is a different conversation than a renewal sitting 60 days out with options.
 A reservation of rights letter answered in week one looks nothing like one answered after the carrier has already set the file's coverage position.

 We work the calendar backwards from the trigger.
-The earlier the engagement, the more leverage there is, and the lower the cost of correction.
+The earlier we're in, the more leverage there is, and the lower the cost of correction.

-Pressure-test the expiring program against the market 30 to 90 days before the effective date.
-Catch what got rolled forward without a second read.
+We shop the expiring program against the market 30 to 90 days before the effective date, and catch what got rolled forward without a real look.

 Translate customer, landlord, and lender insurance language into specific endorsements, certificates, and policy mechanics that actually back the contract.

-After a phishing attempt, vendor breach, or BEC scare, the cyber tower needs a second read before you actually need it.
+After a phishing attempt, vendor breach, or BEC scare, the cyber tower needs a hard read before you actually need it.

 Reservation of rights, denial letters, allocation disputes, and late-notice defenses reviewed against the policy and the procedural posture of the claim.